upenndigitalscholarship/printing-in-prisons/blog/MackJ.md

 Growing up, I spent much time in a barbershop, a place where my friends and I
 would hang out even if we weren’t there for haircuts.
 We would talk about
-everything from debates on LeBron vs. Jordan, discussions about building generational wealth,
+everything from debates on LeBron vs. Jordan, and discussions about building generational wealth,
 to even casual conversations about upcoming school assignments.
 The barbershop was a
 place where I, as a Black man, felt free to express my feelings and emotions.